 Getting her start performing original music at open mic nights across Hamilton by the age of thirteen, she decided to pursue a career in music as a singer/songwriter.
 Being a lead vocalist in her high school’s pop/rock choir, she gained experience over four years performing in front of audiences all over North America that included singing backup for pop sensation LORDE at the 2017 MMVA’s.
 She equates her love for the stage and performing to these crucial years.
 She continued to perfect her craft performing weekly in a local cover/wedding band in Hamilton, all while completing a Bachelor of Music Degree in Voice Performance at Humber College in Toronto.
 Throughout her four years at Humber, she has worked with some of Canada’s finest musicians in the industry that include Rik Emmett, singer/guitarist of the successful Canadian band Triumph, and David Tyson, producer for the hit record “Black Velvet”.

 Upon graduating from Humber College, she began working extensively with Toronto performance coaches Lorraine Lawson and Micah Barnes to learn the strategies and tools to build her brand, live show and unique sound.
 She has also collaborated with other names in the industry like Rob Wells and Kayla Diamond on previous projects.

-Within the last year, she was a featured artist at the 2021 CMW Festival, and a semi-finalist in the 2021 Unsigned Only Music Competition, and most recently awarded second place in The Women’s Freedom Song Contest in March 2022.
+Within the last year, she was a featured artist at the 2021 CMW Festival, a semi-finalist in the 2021 Unsigned Only Music Competition, and most recently awarded second place in The Women’s Freedom Song Contest in March 2022.